MashaRakitskaya/middle.messenger.praktikum.yandex/README.md

 ### Description:

 Messenger web application contains pages: login, registration, chats, user profile editing and password change.The forms have validation.
-The application is not ready for use, it is at the stage of layout.
+There is a routing, API, sending and receiving messages, creating chats, adding a user to the chat, deleting a user from a chat, deleting a chat,password change and exit.

 - [Figma Layout](https://www.figma.com/file/vyWJVq9UaaVhfMiaFRVFN4/middle.messenger.praktikum.yandex?node-id=0%3A1)
 - [Netlifay project](https://deploy--magical-swan-28685f.netlify.app/signin)

 ### The paths where the pages are located:

-- /signin;
+- /;
 - /signup;
 - /profile-setting;
 - /password-setting;
 - /404;
 - /500;
-- /chats;
+- /messenger;

 ### Tools: